 Next we went to the main clearing (I think I was still wearing only Mark’s mud encrusted poncho at this stage!)
 I finally saw my friends again and chatted for a while.
 They seemed a bit flat…probably because their airbed had gone flat the previous night!!

 Mark introduced me to an old guy with a huge white beard called Peter Gleeson who runs the ‘spontaneous choir’ which was about to start.
 It’s like a flash mob choir where everyone joins in, directed by Peter.
-There’s real interaction and people move and arrange themselves in different ways from sitting in a circle to making a human tunnel where you walk through and everyone whispers loving things to the people walking through.
-It was amazing to see so many open loving faces, and some people in tears of joy!
+There’s real interaction and people move and arrange themselves in different ways from sitting in a circle to making a human tunnel where each person walks through and everyone whispers loving things like “you’re beautiful” “you’re amazing”.
+It was heartwarming to see so many open loving faces, and some people in tears of joy!
 Everyone moves and makes sounds together and the energy builds and drops and takes you on a journey.

 We went to the chai tent and chatted to some people we knew, then got some food from one of the few stalls dotted around.
 As it became dark I remember people (some naked) dancing round fires, and drumming.
 Fire has a such a hypnotic timeless power.